orientechnologies/orientdb-docs/source/Configuration.md

 ##### security.userPasswordSaltCacheSize

 Cache size of hashed salt passwords.
 The cache works as LRU.
-Use 0 to disable the cache.
+Use 0 to disable the cache..

 ```
 Setting name...: security.userPasswordSaltCacheSize